foundriesio/docs/source/tutorial/installation-linux.rst

     docker login hub.foundries.io --username=unused

 The username is currently ignored, but you must provide a value.
-When prompted for the password, enter your subscriber token.
+When prompted for the password, enter your subscriber access token.

 Then run the latest subscriber nginx container::